 Assuming your organization has already created requirements, you can assign these requirements to any access level within the permission group.
 Users must then be approved the respective requirement before they can gain the corresponding level of access.
 A requirement can only exist once within a permission group.

-You can also define export restrictions at the bottom of the permission group editor.
+You can also assign already created restrictions to this permission group at the bottom of the editor.

 You can assign datasets to a permission group in bulk on the Datasets tab of your administrator panel or when editing a dataset individually.